Kyriosity/read-write/README+/.net/README+/wpf/README+/wpf-drawbacks.md

 ## "WPF 2.0"

-Since 2006 the use of WPF has accumulated tremendous expertise, feedback, change requests, and critical reports.
+Since 2006 the wide use of WPF has accumulated tremendous expertise, feedback, change requests, and critical reports.
 Along with Microsoft resources, it's enough to release a breaking version of the subsystem - not seen hitherto in 2024.

+## Templating

+There's no state-of-the-art MVVM backbone from Microsoft that could spare much dev time and encourage teams to select this subsystem.
+Free first-class cliparts, galleries, and libraries of user controls are scattered if available at all.

 ## Converters